RobertFurtuna10/FINAL_PROJECT_FD_BDD/README.md

         expected_error_message = 'Please enter 6 or more characters.
 Leading and trailing spaces will be ignored.' assert actual_error_message in expected_error_message
 ```
+NoSuchElementException: is an exception that is raised when a specified element could not be found on the web page.
+In this context it's used within try blocks to handle cases where the specified elements for email field, password field, and login button cannot be located on the web page.
 ```python
 from faker import Faker
 from browser import Browser